zedlopez/ifm/Examples/DisenchantmentBay12.md

 Use scoring.

 The Cabin is a room.
 "The front of the small cabin is entirely occupied with navigational instruments, a radar display, and radios for calling back to shore.
 Along each side runs a bench with faded blue vinyl cushions[if the compartment is closed], which can be lifted to reveal the storage space underneath[otherwise], one of which is currently lifted to allow access to the storage compartment within[end if].
-A glass case against the wall contains several fishing rods.line-so-blankScratched windows offer a view of the surrounding bay, and there is a door south to the deck.
+A glass case against the wall contains several fishing rods.

+Scratched windows offer a view of the surrounding bay, and there is a door south to the deck.
 A sign taped to one wall announces the menu of tours offered by the Yakutat Charter Boat Company."

 The Cabin contains a glass case.
 In the glass case is a collection of fishing rods.
 Understand "rod" as the collection.
 The case is closed, transparent, openable, lockable, and locked.
 The case is scenery.
 The small silver key unlocks the case.